The Yamaha (Rollover) Rhino: UTV or DTV (Death Trap Vehicle)

-Other manufacturers have taken safety more seriously.
-Honda’s Big Red, for example, features full hand, arm, feet, and leg protection.
+Other manufactures have taken safety more seriously.
+Honda’s Big Red, for example, features full hand, arm, feet and leg protection.
 The Polaris RZR comes equipped with torso, leg, foot, hand and arm net protection, allowing an open-air feeling while still preventing injury from ejection.

 Critics also cite several defects in the Rhino seatbelt design: single-point positioning (receiver stalk too high above the shoulder), failure to properly restrain small adults and children snugly in the pelvic area, and poor seatbelt engagement; failing to lock at angles sufficient to prevent ejections during a rollover.
 During a tip or rollover at fast or slower speeds, the seatbelts fail to engage at early angle changes and the occupants are ejected and/or partially ejected and crushed.